 For Web Hosting Packages and Managed Servers (Dedicated Hosting)

 In this article, we'll show you how to update the database configuration of your website.
-These methods work with both MySQL and MSSQL databases.
+These methods work with both MySQL/MariaDB and MSSQL databases.

 Changes to the database configuration typically affect one or more of the following pieces of information that are required to connect the website to the database: